murphyka/information_explorable/info_decomp.md

 This post presents a different take on mutual information than other intros to information theory<a class='footstart' key='other-info-resources'></a>.
 Rather than talking about the mutual information between two variables as something fixed in stone, we will introduce auxiliary variables that encapsulate some variation in a variable and compress away the rest.
-The auxiliary variables can be thought of as messages sent by one party who observes the original "source" variable, to another party who will use the information to predict a "target" variable<a class='footstart' key='info-bottleneck'></a>.
+The auxiliary variables can be thought of as messages sent by one party who observes the original "source" variable to another party who will use the information to predict a "target" variable<a class='footstart' key='info-bottleneck'></a>.

 ### Communicating information